 - 1. The examiner will determine the result no later than 5 working days after taking an oral examination and will provide the Student Administration with the necessary information within the set term. - 2.
-The results of written examinations, with due observance of the provisions of Article 5.2, paragraph 3, must be determined by the examiner no later than 15 working days after the day on which the examination was taken.
-This examiner will provide the Student Administration with the necessary information within the set term. - 3.
-The Student Administration ensures correct registration on the first working day after receipt of the results of the examination. - 4.
-For examinations other than oral or written examinations, the Examination Board may determine in advance how and within what period the student will receive the results. - 5.
-The official result of an examination will be announced in OSIRIS Student. - 6.
-Results that have been published in a manner other than as referred to in paragraph 5 are always provisional. - 7.
+The results of written examinations, with due observance of the provisions of paragraph 3, must be determined by the examiner no later than 15 working days after the day on which the examination was taken.
+This examiner will provide the Student Administration with the necessary information within the set term.

+- 3. The results of the first examination opportunity must be announced to the students at least five working days before the second examination opportunity takes place. - 4.
+The Student Administration ensures correct registration on the first working day after receipt of the results of the examination. - 5.
+For examinations other than oral or written examinations, the Examination Board may determine in advance how and within what period the student will receive the results. - 6.
+The official result of an examination will be announced in OSIRIS Student. - 7.
+Results that have been published in a manner other than as referred to in paragraph 6 are always provisional. - 8.
 When the results of an examination are published, the student is informed of the right of inspection and the possibility of appeal to the Examination Appeals Board.